 Both the 1300D and the T5i have been discontinued, but can regularly be found used on eBay.
 The T5i was replaced by the Canon T6i, while the 1300D was followed by the Canon 2000D.

-So how do things add up?
-Is the Canon 1300D better than the Canon T5i or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Canon 1300D and the Canon T5i?
 The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 95g or 16 percent) and hence easier to carry around.

 - Longer lasting: Can take more shots (500 versus 440) on a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More modern: Reflects 2 years and 11 months of technical progress since the T5i launch.

 - Better jpgs: Has a more modern image processing engine (DIGIC 5 vs DIGIC 4+).